Accidents In A Public Place – Slips, Trips and Falls

 Statute of Limitations – Legal Time Frames

-It is important to remember that there is a certain timeframe in place within which you can bring a claim for compensation.
-The time frame in which you have to make a claim for compensation is called the statute of limitations.
+It is important to remember that there is a certain timeframe in place within which you can bring a claim.
+The time frame in which you have to make a claim is called the statute of limitations and is usually 2 years from the date of the accident or date of knowledge of the injuries sustained from the accident.

 Public Liability Insurance